What Is Fee Simple In Real Estate? How It Works And Why It Matters

 Again, say you buy land and a home with the condition that you leave the house as a residence.
 If you turn that home into a hotel, the former owner could retake possession of the property.
 But the former owner doesn’t have to do this.

-In America, most residential real estate is owned on a fee simple basis.
+In the U.S., most residential real estate is owned on a fee simple basis.
 A smaller percentage of home sales result in leasehold ownership.

 Under the leasehold model, one party owns a property while the tenant can use the land for a set number of years.
 Leases involved in these arrangements are usually long-term, typically lasting 55 years or more.
-Some owners may grant a life lease where the tenancy remains until the lessee passes away.
-In that case, the property reverts back to the grantor.
+Some owners may grant a life lease in which the tenancy remains until the lessee passes away.
+In that case, the property reverts to the grantor.

 If you enter into a leasehold arrangement, you'll have to pay a fee to use the land, unlike fee simple ownership which requires no rent payments.
 You'll own any home on the land, but when the lease ends, both the land and home will revert to the previous owner – unless you negotiate a new lease before the old one expires.